j0giwa/password-generator/README.md

 will output a random String with the default parameters

-Optional flag can be suplied.
+Optional flags can be supplied.

 | flag          | function                           |
 | ------------- | ---------------------------------- |